- Travel and Places»

 The cunning Gama slowly began to operate his hidden agenda.
 The history thereafter shows a picture of Gama’s war with Zamorin and the Portuguese invasion to other parts of India.
 Soon some province of India came under Portuguese rule.
 The Portuguese colonization was beginning thus and it lasted for about 400 years.

 The Portuguese Influence on the Indian Soil

 If you like to study the Portuguese invasion of India and its influence on Indian soil, I recommend you to visit the state of Goa, one of the total 29 states in India.
 A travel to Goa will disclose more of the 451-year-old Portuguese ruling there.
 The churches, museum, some landmark buildings, all these in Goa will satisfy your research on the topic.
-I have visited the state and experienced all these during some of my Goan exploration.
-I have also done a couple of hubs on Goa and the link of the same are pasted below separately.
-The photographs given at the end of the text give you the glorious pictures of Portuguese influence at various places in India including Kerala.
+I have visited the state and experienced all these during some of my Goan explorations.
+I have also done a couple of hubs on Goa and the link of the same is pasted below separately.
+The photographs supplied at the end of the text give you the glorious pictures of Portuguese influence at various places in India including Kerala.

 Back to Vasco da Gama and his final journey.
 Vasco da Gama, the great sailor of history died on a Christmas eve in the year 1524.
 He made his final journey on 24th December 1524. (some records say he died on 23rd December).
 His body was cremated at St. Francis Church, in Kochi in Kerala.
 Later his body was taken to Jerome ca Cathedral in Portugal in the year 1538 for re-cremation, that is after 14 years of his death.

 The journey must go on.
 After all, each journey is a discovery!

 +++++Reference: "Sancharikal Kanda Keralam", a book in Malayalam on Kerala History written by Velayudhan Panikkasserry++++++

 My Articles on Goa, a Portuguese Colony in India for 451 Years